 He looked out; the mist had made it difficult to appreciate the beauty of the surroundings.
-Still, he wished to be outside.
-Last night again he had trouble sleeping; despite the liberal dose of 18-year Scotch fortified with a Restyl.
+Last night he again had trouble falling asleep; despite the liberal dose of Scotch fortified with a Restyl.
 He finally had to cry himself to sleep.

 The clinic idea came on an impulse following a conversation with his daughter when he admitted to her that he had to do something to keep himself occupied.
 The first month had passed away quickly enough setting up, but gradually there was the realisation that there was only so much that he could do around the house to keep his mind alert.
 Growing vegetables helped but he found the technicalities of harvesting tea boring.
 He was more a coffee person.
-When his daughter suggested why not spread the news of his availability to see patients, initially the idea did not appeal to him.
-The Cottage was too far from the nearby village and he did not wish to be disturbed by people coming at odd times to consult him.
+When his daughter suggested why not spread the news of his availability to see patients, the idea did not appeal to him.
+The Cottage was too far from the village and he did not wish to be disturbed by people coming at odd times to consult him.
 But a visit to the quaint village when the rains got over made him seriously consider the possibility of renting a place there to run a clinic.

 A bit of arm-twisting – he did not possess a registration with the Kerala state medical council – and his reassurance to the village authorities that he would be seeing patients for free got him the necessary permission to practice.
-He rented a place in the village square and drove to Bengaluru on his 4-wheel SUV to get basic medical equipment (stethoscope, vitals monitor, an ECG machine) and essential drugs.
+He rented a place in the village square and drove to Bengaluru on his 4-wheel SUV to obtain basic medical equipment (stethoscope, vitals monitors, an ECG machine) and essential drugs.
 He even employed a local boy from the village as a receptionist cum assistant.

 Treating a handful of patients daily started giving him a sense of purpose, a meaning, a realisation of having reached out to someone despite the personal turmoil he was going through.
-He had treated tens of thousands of patients in the past, but the sense of fulfilment he got from treating patients in this remote village in the hills, he had never experienced before.
+He had treated tens of thousands of patients in the past, but the sense of fulfillment he got from treating patients in this remote village in the hills, he had never experienced before.

-The clinic became his Ikigai.*
+The clinic had become his Ikigai.*

 An excerpt from Chapter 2 of the novel A Final Waltz (CLICK HERE to read the Prologue)